thiagoalves-dev/thiagoalves.dev/content/posts/en-us/5-thoughts-on-comments-in-code.md

 **Begginers**

-You, young grasshopper, at the HEIGHT OF THE BEGINNING of your career as a programmer, are reading this post and feeling terrified because you comment on every line of code you write, even those native functions of the language so as not to forget what they do.
-Rest assured, everything in its own time.
+You, young grasshopper, at the PEAK OF THE BEGINNING of your career as a programmer, are reading this post and feeling terrified because you comment on every line of code you write, even those native functions of the language, so you don't forget what they do.
+Relax, everything in its own time.
 The most important thing now is your progress.
 Over time, this begins to lose its meaning.
 Just be aware of seeking the necessary evolution to abandon this practice.

 **Bugs**

-The system is giving errors in production, many users are being affected, and you know that that naughty hack is going to stop the bleeding?
-Do it and use a comment to signal the need to refactor that piece of code, but don't forget to already put a task in the queue to do this, if it is not possible to refactor at the moment.
+The system is broken in production, many users being affected, and you know that a small naughty hack is going to stop the bleeding?
+Do it and use a comment to signal the need to refactor that piece of code, but don't forget to set a task for this in case it is not possible to work on that at the moment.

 **Config**

-In some frameworks, such as Laravel, it is common for there to be some configuration files full of comments explaining how each parameter operates and what its customization options are.
-As these are files that rarely change, there are no problems.
-Replicating this practice in your files can also be a good idea.
+In some frameworks, such as Laravel, we commonly see configuration files full of comments explaining how each parameter operates and what its customization options are.
+As these files are rarely changed, there is no problem.
+Replicating this practice in your files may also be a good idea.

 ```php
 /*